Update certificates for system components

 Update certificates when an error occurs

-If an error occurs during automatic certificate renewal ROTATE CERTS = ERROR
+If a ROTATE CERTS = ERROR

-You can update the certificates in the control panel or via the API Managed Kubernetes.
+error occurs during automatic certificate renewal, you can renew the certificates in the control panel or via the API Managed Kubernetes.

-- Reinvented cluster.
+- Reconnect to the cluster.

 Configure certificate renewal via ServiceAccount Token